darkobits/formation/packages/formation/src/components/Form/README.md

 When a Formation form is submitted, the following steps are taken:

 1. Determine if another submit is already in progress.
 If so, bail.
-2. Disable all controls in the form.
+2. Disable all controls in the form and any child forms.
 3. Clear any `$custom` validation errors on controls.
-3. Wait for any pending async validators to complete.
+4. Wait for any pending async validators to complete.
 4. Check if the form is `$valid`.
 If not, bail.
 5. Invoke the `onSubmit` handler for the form, passing it the model values from the form.
 If this function returns a promise, the following actions are performed:
   - If the promise rejects, bail.